Cards for Calm was borne out of depression.

 The Kickstarter led to a few decks being sold on Amazon.
 Then a few more.
 Then thousands more.
 And it wasn’t just individuals who were buying them to help manage their stress and anxiety.
 Therapists, counsellors, addiction centers, schools, and social workers were also buying them to use with patients, clients and children.

-Cards for Calm will soon be available in Canada, UK, and Australia.
-With so much interest from educators, we’ve created a second version of the game designed for kids aged 10+.
+Cards for Calm is also available in Canada, UK, and Australia.
+With so much interest from educators, we’ve created a second version of the game designed for kids aged 7+.
 Imaginhero takes the same mindfulness and visualization techniques and encourages players to imagine they have superpowers to help them overcome the source of their anxiety.